Skip to main content

 Phase 3: Implementation

 Note: spec-pipeline ends at Phase 2 (generate-tasks).
-Phase 3 is a separate step initiated by the user via implement-spec or manual implementation.
+Phase 3 is a separate step initiated by the user via the superpowers:executing-plans skill or manual implementation.

 Phase 4: Completion